fsantiag/sonar-clojure/README.md

 ancient-clj sensor requires project.clj to be included in sonar.sources property.

+### Cloverage

+[Cloverage](https://github.com/cloverage/cloverage) is a code coverage tool for Clojure which runs the tests of a program and calculates line and form coverage for namespaces.
+Only line coverage is supported by SonarQube and calculation seems to be be somehow different compared to Cloverage itself by few percents.

+Set the property ```sonar.clojure.cloverage.json-output-location``` to point to Cloverage export file which is by default target/coverage/codecov.json.

 ### Lein-nvd

 [Lein-nvd] is a dependency-checker plugin whichs checks JARS in the programs classpath for known vulnerabilites against